grame-cncm/faust/architecture/soul/README.md

 So for instance:

-- `soul-faust-tester foo.dsp` to test 1) the Faust DSP code compiled to LLVM-IR and JITted to native code, then running in the Faust runtime, 2) the Faust DSP code compiled to SOUL, then compiled to LLVM-IR and JITted to native code, and running in the SOUL runtime.
+- `soul-faust-tester foo.dsp` to test 1) the Faust DSP code compiled to LLVM-IR and JITted to native code, then running in the Faust runtime, 2) the Faust DSP code compiled to SOUL, then compiled to LLVM-IR and JITted to native code, and running in the **soul** runtime.

-- `soul-faust-tester foo.soulpatch` to test a SOUL patch compiled to LLVM-IR and JITted to native code, and running in the SOUL runtime.
+- `soul-faust-tester foo.soulpatch` to test a SOUL patch compiled to LLVM-IR and JITted to native code, and running in the **soul** runtime.

 # soul-faust-editor